Go with the flow -- or flee: Burners split over mud tactics

 The music kept blasting but not everyone was reveling this year at the Burning Man festival in the barren expanse of Nevada desert: rain turned the site into a muddy quagmire that made the festival a survival ordeal for some of the 70,000 participants.

-For some veteran "burners," a weekend of rain didn't ruin the counterculture festival's vibe on the so-called playa, even as a few attendees fled the sodden Nevada desert for civilization.
+For some veteran "burners," a weekend of rain did not ruin the counterculture festival's vibe on the so-called playa, even as a few attendees fled the sodden Nevada desert for civilization.

 Despite reports of vehicles trapped in the sludge on the road out and warnings from organizers to shelter in place and conserve food and water, festivalgoer Willonius Hatcher said he felt "good."